AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/tags.md

   * A tag that contains child tags is referred to as a container tag.
   * A tag that is not a container tag is referred to as a leaf tag.
   * A tag namespace can be either a leaf tag or container tag.

+For further technical details on how tags work, please see the document [AEM Tagging Framework.](/help/implementing/developing/introduction/tagging-framework.md)

 ## Tagging Console {#tagging-console}